 As an Amazon Associate, I earn from qualifying purchases.

-An easy favorite comfort food recipe – Ramen Noodle Bowls are a crazy tasty 15-minute dinner.
+An easy favorite comfort food recipe – these homemade ramen noodle bowls are a super tasty 15-minute dinner.
 Everyone can build their own bowl with their favorite mix-ins and toppings.

 chopsticks holding noodles over homemade ramen noodle bowls